Toronto police say a “very active” investigation is underway after a toddler fell to their death from an apartment building in North York on Sunday.

 “It’s absolutely devastating to families and communities everywhere hearing this news.
 I mean, the loss of a young life is just totally unacceptable,” CTV News Public Safety Analyst and former Ontario Provincial Police commissioner Chris Lewis said Monday.

-Police have to rule out criminality: former OPP commissioner
+Police have to rule out criminality: Lewis

 Lewis said that the investigation — which Toronto police told CTV News on Monday is “very active” — will now focus on how exactly the child killed in Sunday’s incident fell.